Your Hit Parade: Your Hit Parade on television (1950–1959)

 Your Hit Parades TV vocalists (top, l. to r.): Snooky Lanson, Russell Arms and (bottom, l. to r.)
 Dorothy Collins, Gisèle MacKenzie.

 During the 1950–1951 season, Bob Fosse appeared as a guest dancer on several episodes, with partner Mary Ann Niles.
-From 1950 until 1957, the orchestra was led by well-known bandleader and musician Raymond Scott (who married Dorothy Collins in 1952); the show's other music supervisors were Don Walker, Dick Jacobs (1957–58) and Harry Sosnik (1958–59).
+From 1950 until 1957, the orchestra was led by well-known bandleader and musician Raymond Scott; the show's other music supervisors were Don Walker, Dick Jacobs (1957–58) and Harry Sosnik (1958–59).
 During the 1957–58 season, sponsor American Tobacco pitched Hit Parade filter cigarettes instead of Lucky Strikes.
 Alternate sponsors included Avco Manufacturing's Crosley division (1951–54), Richard Hudnut hair care products (1954–57), and The Toni Company (1957–58).

 Your Hit Parade finished in the Nielsen ratings at #29 in the 1950–51 season, #30 in 1953–54, #15 in 1954–55 and #23 in 1955–56.

 The show faded with the rise of rock and roll when the performance became more important than the song.
 The need for visual performances to accompany the songs on television resulted in skits that became more ludicrous as the songs repeated each week.
 Those issues, along with the growing popularity of rock and roll, contributed to the show's eventual cancellation.

-In the fall of 1957, the show was revamped: production was moved to Hollywood with a new cast and was now broadcast in color, being the first TV show to be introduced by the animated version of the "Living Color" peacock (introduced one year earlier and nowadays the logo of NBC).
+In the fall of 1957, the show was revamped: production was moved to Hollywood with a new cast and was now broadcast in color, being the first TV show to be introduced by the animated version of the "Living Color" peacock (nowadays the logo of NBC).
 American Tobacco also switched sponsorship to its new upscale "Hit Parade" filter brand that had been launched that spring.
 However, low ratings caused the show to revert to New York and black-and-white in 1958 (sponsorship also reverted to Lucky Strike, as the Hit Parade brand was quietly retired late that year due to low sales), switching to CBS before being cancelled during the spring of 1959.
 While Your Hit Parade was unable to deal with the rock revolution, the show's imaginative production concepts had an obvious influence on the wave of music videos that began in the decade that followed.

 CBS also brought it back for a brief summer revival in 1974 and 1975.
 That version featured Kelly Garrett, Sheralee and Chuck Woolery.
 The 1974 version of Your Hit Parade also featured hit songs from a designated week in the 1940s or 1950s.
 Milton DeLugg conducted the orchestra and Chuck Barris packaged this series.

 The show's familiar closing theme was "So Long for A While":